vmware-tanzu/image-registry-operator-api/README.md

 What this means in functional terms is that you can manage workloads in a given Workload Namespace using a Kubernetes client connected directly to an embedded Kubernetes API Server running in the vSphere cluster.
-The image registry operator APIs currently allow you to monitor ClusterContentLibrary and ClusterContentLibraryItem objects that exist in the target cluster and ContentLibrary and ContentLibraryItem objects that exist in the target namespace.
+The image service operator APIs currently allow you to monitor ClusterContentLibrary and ClusterContentLibraryItem objects that exist in the target cluster and ContentLibrary and ContentLibraryItem objects that exist in the target namespace.